Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition

 { ETH Zürich, Department of Earth and Planetary Sciences, Institute for Geochemistry and Petrology, Zürich, Switzerland \\ \and Universität Bern, Center for Space and Habitability, Bern, Switzerland \and Universität Bern, Physikalisches Institut, Weltraumforschung und Planetologie, Gesellschaftsstrasse 6, 3012 Bern, Switzerland }

-\abstract {The atmospheres of hot rocky exoplanets (HREs) are a product of the conditions of thermochemical equilibrium with underlying magma oceans.
-It follows that the relative abundances of the prevailing species in such atmospheres, determined spectroscopically, can be harnessed to infer the pressure-temperature-composition ($P-T-X$) of equilibration.
-Spectra collected by the James Webb Space Telescope (JWST) indicate a potential CO/CO$_2$-rich atmosphere on the HRE 55 Cancri e, a possible result of such interactions. } {Here, we aim to identify diagnostic atmospheric spectral features that can be used to infer the chemical composition, pressure and temperature of HREs, and to apply them to existing observations of 55 Cancri e and other objects. } {We construct a coupled atmosphere-interior model that computes the equilibrium gas speciation and stables condensates in the atmosphere in the system Si-Mg-Fe-O-C-H-S-N-He.
-The model accounts for both the equilibrium vaporisation of mineral gases (e.g., SiO, Fe) and the partitioning of volatile species (e.g., H$_2$O, CH$_4$) between the magma ocean and atmosphere.
-Emission and transmission spectra and hence the (observable) radius of the planet are computed self-consistently.
-We apply the model to a fiducial, fully molten magma ocean planet with 8 Earth masses (mimicking 55 Cancri e) and explore a parameter space that spans volatile mass fractions ($VMF$, the sum of H, C, N, S and He) from 0.1 to 10 $\times$ that of the bulk silicate Earth (BSE), solar- ($z$ = 0) to BSE-like metallicities ($z = 1$), and oxygen fugacities (\fOtwo) from -6 to +6 log$_{10}$ units relative to the iron-wüstite (IW) buffer.} { We find \fOtwo to be the major control of the shape of emission and transmission features.
-At low \fOtwo ($< \Delta$ IW - 3) mineral gases, notably SiO, become important and, particularly at low $VMF$, induce a thermal inversion, whereas high $VMF$ cases stabilise CH$_4$ (at mid- to high $z$) and SiH$_4$ (at low $z$).
-At weakly reducing- to neutral \fOtwo (-3 $<$ $\Delta$IW $<$ + 3), either He $\pm$ H$_2$ (low $z$) or CO/CO$_2$ (high $z$) predominate, causing upper atmospheric cooling and weak- to moderate absorption features that scale with $VMF$.
-At high \fOtwo ($\sim \Delta IW$ + 3), CO$_2$ in high $z$ atmospheres is joined by SO$_2$, producing strong absorption at 9$\mu$m.
-Condensation of silicates and iron oxides can also occur in the upper atmospheres of such planets.
-Inflated HREs, whose densities scaled to that of an Earth-like planet of the same mass ($\rho / \rho_\oplus$) fall below 0.5 are rare, but require either low $z$ at Earth-like $VMF$ (=1) or moderate $z$ at higher-than-terrestrial $VMF$.
-The majority of HREs, including 55 Cancri e, have $\rho / \rho_\oplus$ between 0.6 -- 0.9, implying modest atmospheres of mixed heritage (0 $<$ $z$ $<$ 1), degenerate with \fOtwo and $VMF$.
-This degeneracy can be broken by spectral data, which, for 55 Cancri e, hint at either low-$z$/neutral \fOtwo or moderate-$z$/low \fOtwo.
-Future observations at wavelengths beyond 8 $\mu$m are key to discerning between these scenarios. } {}
+\abstract {Spectra collected by the James Webb Space Telescope (JWST) hint at a volatile-rich and perhaps CO/CO$_2$-bearing atmosphere on the hot rocky exoplanet (HRE) 55 Cancri e.
+Such atmospheres, should they persist, are thought to be products of mass exchange with underlying magma oceans and thereby carry an imprint of the geochemical state of HREs. } {Here, we aim to identify diagnostic features in emission and transmission that can be used to infer the composition and geochemical state of HREs. } {We constructed a coupled atmosphere-interior model that computes the equilibrium gas speciation in the system Si-Mg-Fe-O-C-H-S-N-He.
+The model accounts for both the equilibrium vaporisation of mineral gases and the partitioning of volatile species between the magma ocean and atmosphere.
+Using a fiducial planet with the properties of 55 Cancri e, we explored a parameter space that spans volatile mass fractions from 0.1 to ten times that of the Earth, solar- to Earth-like metallicities, and oxygen fugacities (\fOtwo) -6 to +6 log$_{10}$ units relative to the iron-wüstite (IW) buffer. } { We find the \fOtwo of the mantle to be the major control on emission and transmission spectra.
+At low \fOtwo (\dIW{} $<$ -3), SiO and CO appear in both emission and transmission.
+Between $-3 < \Delta$IW $<$ +3, CO and CO$_2$ dominate infrared spectra.
+At high \fOtwo (\dIW{} $\ge$ +3), CO$_2$ in high-metallicity atmospheres is joined by SO$_2$, producing strong absorption at 9$\mu$m.
+H$_2$O features appear in all \dIW{} > -3 atmospheres, but are sensitive to H$_2$ content.
+Condensation of silicates and iron oxides is common in the upper atmospheres of oxidised planets and is driven by cooling from triatomic molecules.
+Observed mass-radius trends suggest that a substantial fraction of HREs, including 55 Cancri e, have modest atmospheres of mixed heritage that are degenerate in \fOtwo, volatile mass, and metallicity.
+Combined with JWST Mid-Infrared Instrument observations, high metallicity (Earth-like) atmospheres as well as highly reduced solar-like atmospheres are precluded on 55 Cancri e, while the Near Infrared Camera data remain inconclusive.
+Future observations at wavelengths beyond 8 $\mu$m are key to discerning between potential scenarios. } {}

 \keywords{lava ocean planets - ultra short period planet - volatiles - oxygen fugacity}